WpWebr/gulp-picture-html/README.md

   {
     extensions : ['.png','.jpg'], // image file extensions for which we create 'picture' source : ['.avif', '.webp'], // create 'source' with these formats
-    noPicture : ['no-sourse'],  // if we find this class for the 'img' tag, then we don't create a 'picture' (multiple classes can be set) noPictureDel : false // if 'true' remove classes for 'img' tag given in 'noSource:[]' }
+    noPicture : ['no-picture'],  // if we find this class for the 'img' tag, then we don't create a 'picture' (multiple classes can be set) noPictureDel : false // if 'true' remove classes for 'img' tag given in 'noSource:[]' }
 ))